Choose from 300+ tracks and trails across Aotearoa New Zealand.

 Te Wiki o Te Reo Māori

-It’s te Wiki o te Reo Māori and, appropriately, the Walking Access Commission Ara Hīkoi Aotearoa staff gather for their first weekly Te Reo Māori lesson.
+Earlier this month it was te Wiki o te Reo Māori and, appropriately, the Walking Access Commission Ara Hīkoi Aotearoa staff gather for their first weekly Te Reo Māori lesson.

 The next morning everyone greets each other at their desk with ‘ata marie’, ‘mōrena’ and ‘kia ora’.